 - Faster recovery.

 With the raves surrounding the latest high-tech devices in liposuction: powered-suction, laser device, ultrasound device, water jet device, you name it, Dr Arthur Tjandra of Elixir de Vie went against all odds by sticking to his guns and attempted to popularize the concept of liposuction with just a plastic syringe, after learning it from A/Prof Fong Poh Him, a plastic surgeon who introduced liposuction surgeries in Singapore back in the late 1980s.
 It was also A/Prof Fong Poh Him who encouraged Dr Arthur Tjandra to stick to his guns and not to bow to the temptation of performing liposuction with mechanical devices.

-To prove his points, Dr Arthur Tjandra went on to publish some 3,000 videos on his YouTube channel showing the results of syringe liposuction which he performed, which resulted in the channel being terminated by YouTube, in December 2016.
-Dr Arthur Tjandra of Elixir de Vie launched this video blog (Vlog) one week after his YouTube channel got terminated.
+To prove his points, Dr Arthur Tjandra went on to publish some 5,000 videos on his YouTube channel showing the results of syringe liposuction which he performed, which resulted in the channel being terminated by YouTube, in December 2016.
+Dr Arthur Tjandra of Elixir de Vie launched this video blog (Vlog) one week after his YouTube channel got terminated in 2016.
 Within a year, he went on to publish another 3,000 videos on this video blog (Vlog).
 Unlike YouTube, where Dr Arthur Tjandra is at their mercy, because he is getting free hosting for his videos, no one can take down his video blog this time, as he pays for his own web-hosting.
 By end of 2019, Dr Arthur Tjandra has published approximately 10,000 videos on this Vlog!

 Here are some of Dr Arthur Tjandra’s more recent videos showing how he performs “awake syringe liposuction under local anesthesia”: